pfgithub/scpl/docs/actions/getcontentsofurl.md

 - `PATCH`
 - `DELETE`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFExpandingParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDictionaryParameter
 ---
 ### Enumeration: Request Body / requestbody (internally WFHTTPBodyType)
-**Placeholder**: undefined
 **Default Value**: JSON
-**Allows Variables**: false

 Accepts a string